 Contact the Office of Admissions.
-Upon admission to the college an evaluation of a student’s academic record is performed by the Office of Admissions.
+Upon admission to the university, an evaluation of a student’s academic record is performed by the Office of Admissions.

 No. If a student has previous college work with 30 credit hours and a 3.0 grade point average or 45 credit hours or more with a 2.0 grade point average the student is not required to enroll in ACSM 1110.